 Sourcing of stamps and stamp collections

-Club members donate excess and unwanted material.
+- Club members donate excess and unwanted material.

-Word of mouth and exposure at other venues highlight our organization and activities.
+- Word of mouth and exposure at other venues highlight our organization and activities.

 Fees and other costs

-Our annual fee charged to members is $15.00 per year.
+- Our annual fee charged to members is $15.00 per year.

-Fees are used to cover costs for hall space and special celebrations in the community.
+- Fees are used to cover costs for hall space and special celebrations in the community.

-Special events highlighting our organization:
+Special events highlighting our organization

-Information and demonstrations at various venues
+- Information and demonstration booths at various venues

-Minute and information preservation at the Penticton Museum / Archives
+- Minute and information preservation at the Penticton Museum / Archives